 It takes about 30 minutes to get to Dachau Concentration Camp from Munich if you take the S2 train from Munich’s Central Station (Hauptbahnhof).
 From the Dachau station, you can hop onto a bus to reach the memorial site.

-One needs to take Bus #726 from the train station at Dachau in the direction of Saubach Siedlung to go right till the camp.
+One needs to take Bus #726 from the train station at Dachau in the direction of Saubach Siedlung to go right to the camp.

 While the drive is excellent and Munich is well-connected to Highways, it isn’t the best idea to take the car from Munich as parking may be a problem.
 There are some developmental works in progress on the visitor’s parking site which is expected to be completed in 2020.

-Guided Tours From Munich to Dachau Concentration Camp
+Best Time to Visit the Dachau Concentration Camp

-Should Kids Visit The Dachau Concentration Camp Memorial Site ?
+Visiting The Dachau Concentration Camp Memorial Site With Kids

 The Dachau Concentration Camp is a place where time has stood still - the emptiness evokes a piercing sadness that remains with you long after you’ve visited this place.
 It’s not the best idea to bring young kids here, but at the same time, it’s essential for older kids to understand the cruelty meted out to innocents, and to be more empathetic in life.